-The City's building regulations (Title 15 of the Municipal Code) incorporate the 2019 versions of the California Building Code, Residential Code, Electrical Code, Plumbing Code, Mechanical Code, Green Building Code and Building Energy Efficiency Standards.
-The City's building regulations detail the revisions and amendments to the Building Code that differ from state standards.
-These amendments are mostly related to geotechnical review and provisions for adequate drainage and do not pose unreasonable constraints to housing cost.
+The City's building regulations (Title 15 of the Municipal Code) incorporate the 20192022 versions of the California Building Code, Residential Code, Electrical Code, Plumbing Code, Mechanical Code, Green Building Code and Building Energy Efficiency Standards.
+The City's local building regulations detail the revisions and amendments to the Building Code that differ from state standards.
+These amendments are mostly related to geotechnical review and provisions for adequate drainage and protect the public health and safety of local residents due to the potential presence of unsuitable geologic conditions.
+The amendments do not pose unreasonable constraints to housing cost but rather ensure new development is designed to avoid unstable geologic conditions.